norbertbaricz/Server-Launcher/README.md

 - **Where are the server files?** By default in `Documents/MinecraftServer`.
 Change it anytime in Settings → Server Data Location.
 - **Why is the Choose button greyed out?** The server is starting/running or the folder is locked.
 Stop the server first.
 - **How do friends join?** Share the public IP + port shown on the Dashboard.
 Make sure the port is forwarded on your router.
-- **What if I cannot port-forward?** Create a free [ngrok](https://ngrok.com/) account, grab your auth token, and paste it inside Server Launcher (Settings → Network Tunnel).
-The launcher spins up the ngrok tunnel automatically every time you start the server and shows the shareable address on the Dashboard.
+- **What if I cannot port-forward?** Create a free [ngrok](https://ngrok.com/) account, copy your auth token, and run `ngrok config add-authtoken <TOKEN>` in your terminal (only once).
+Server Launcher then detects the system-wide token, starts the tunnel for you when the server runs, and shows the shareable address on the Dashboard.
 - **Can it auto-start with my PC?** Yes.
 Enable "Start with system" and (optionally) "Auto-start server" with a countdown.
 - **How do I update Server Launcher?** Close the app, download the latest version from Releases, and install/run it over the old one.
 Your server files stay untouched.
 - **Can I copy my world to another PC?** Yes.
 Zip the server folder (e.g., `Documents/MinecraftServer`) and move it to the other machine, then point Server Launcher to that folder.